hkuno/ompi_man_rst/html/_sources/oshmem/shmem/man/man3/shmem_set_lock.3.rst.txt

    I = SHMEM_TEST_LOCK(lock)

 DESCRIPTION
 -----------

-The shmem_set_lock routine sets a mutual exclusion lock after waiting for the lock to be freed by any other PE currently holding the lock.
+The :ref:`shmem_set_lock` routine sets a mutual exclusion lock after waiting for the lock to be freed by any other PE currently holding the lock.
 Waiting PEs are assured of getting the lock in a first-come, first-served manner.

-The shmem_clear_lock routine releases a lock previously set by shmem_set_lock after ensuring that all local and remote stores initiated in the critical region are complete.
+The :ref:`shmem_clear_lock` routine releases a lock previously set by :ref:`shmem_set_lock` after ensuring that all local and remote stores initiated in the critical region are complete.

-The shmem_test_lock function sets a mutual exclusion lock only if it is currently cleared.
+The :ref:`shmem_test_lock` function sets a mutual exclusion lock only if it is currently cleared.
 By using this function, a PE can avoid blocking on a set lock.
 If the lock is currently set, the function returns without waiting.
 These routines are appropriate for protecting a critical region